 - *3 tablespoons coconut oil

-- 1 teaspoon polysorbate 80 (link to it here)
+- 1 teaspoon polysorbate 80, optional

 - Hawaiian Island scented oil (I got it here)